sowave06/2-stage-op-amp/README.md

-# 2-stage-op-amp
-this is designed project that is totally based on analog electronics PH209

 # Design-and-Layout-Implementation-of-Two-stage-Opamp-using-180nm-Technology
 Design and Layout implementation of a high-performance two-stage Operational Amplifier (OPAMP) using 180nm semiconductor technology.
 Achieved required gain, bandwidth, and power efficiency through simulation and characterization.